LibCrowds/project-playbills/README.md

 [config](config) folder, editing the files contained within and providing the location of this custom config directory when running the scripts below.

+See [config/README.md](config/README.md) for more details about the various configuration files.

 ## Build setup

 Install [Node.js](https://nodejs.org/en/),